david-lev/pywa/docs/source/content/flows/overview.rst

 - ``flow_id`` - The flow id that you want to send.

 - ``flow_token`` - A unique token you generate for each flow message.
 The token is used to identify the flow message when you receive a response from the user.

-- ``flow_message_version`` - The version of the flow message.
-The version is used to identify the flow message when you receive a response from the user.

 - ``mode`` - If the flow is in draft mode, you must specify the mode as ``FlowStatus.DRAFT``.